Semi-automatically optimized calibration of internal combustion engines: Conclusion

 \section{Conclusion}

 In this article, we have described a semi-automatic approach to calibrate and optimize internal combustion engines with several actuators and sensors.
 The side constraints are limits given by safety or technical requirements, bounding the variation speed of actuators and ensuring emission bounds on given driving cycles.
-Our method automatically performs refinements of measurements, thus focusing the effort of the measurements around regions of nonsmooth behavior of the engine.
+Our method automatically performs refinements of measurements, thus focusing the effort of the measurements around regions of strongly nonlinear or even nonsmooth behavior of the engine.
 That is, it automatically identifies neighborhoods of anomalous engine behavior and maps them in appropriate detail.
 For the so-obtained data an optimal calibration solution is computed.

-The output of the algorithm is a solution map which consists of actual measurements and thus reflects the exact behavior of the engine for the given settings, as opposed to indirectly derived actuator setting obtained via modeling or interpolation.
-This results especially in improved values for pollutant emission and fuel consumption near nonsmooth regions of the admissible domain.
+The output of the algorithm is a solution map $\SOL$ which consists of actual measurements and thus reflects the exact behavior of the engine for the given settings, as opposed to indirectly derived actuator setting obtained via modeling or interpolation.
+This results in improved values for pollutant emission and fuel consumption near strongly nonlinear or even nonsmooth regions of the admissible domain.

-In our experiments, we demonstrated the practicability of the adaptive meshing methodology, showing a significant speed-up in the measurement time in comparison to uniform grids.
-Moreover, the resulting solutions respect the emission constraints of \euro 4 and 5 norms.
+In our experiments, we demonstrated the practicability of the adaptive meshing methodology, showing a significant speed-up in the measurement time (from weeks down to days) in comparison to uniform grids, without a loss of overall quality.
+Moreover, the resulting solution maps respect the emission constraints of \euro 4 and 5 norms.
 We would like to stress that in our method it is easy to take into account further emission constraints such as, e.g., the number of emitted particles for the \euro 6 norms.

 The next interesting step will be to test the method on an actual combustion engine.
 It is our expectation that the experimental findings of this work will transfer well to the real-life setting which is the engine test bench.
-That is, we expect the concept of adaptive grid refinement to considerably improve on uniform grids in terms of the number of measurement required to obtain a sufficiently meaningful image of the engine behavior to derive calibration settings respecting a given set of constraints from the obtained data.